An Appointment With The Gallows! eBook #18

 But from all the witnesses testimony heard today, the man who was killed posed no threat to the defendant.
 I order the defendant to be returned to her cell until the jury returns with a verdict of guilty or not guilty.
 At such time someone will go over to the jail so the prisoner can be brought back to hear the verdict.
 Court is adjourned,” Judge Morrison said as his gavel hit the top of the desk three times.

 The bailiff called out, “All rise.” and as everyone stood up, the judge went into one room and the twelve jurors walked into another room and closed the door.
 Sheriff Sandoval put the shackles back on Susan’s wrists and ankles and she was taken back to her cell.
-Once her cell door was locked and the sheriff had left, Susan knew all too well what the verdict would be… ‘Guilty.’
+Once her cell door was locked and the sheriff had left, she knew all too well what the verdict would be… ‘Guilty.’

 She was going to be the first woman to be hung in Marble, probably the first woman in the Colorado Territory to be hung.
 As tears fell from her eyes she made no effort to wipe them away.
 She didn’t feel any regret though for the man she killed.
 He had it coming.
 Had she been able to, she would have shot him a few more times.
 At least Parson O’Malley had promised her that the undertaker would bury her beside her mother and father.